-3. Floor area for each individual outlet or establishment shall not exceed 5,000 square feet; and 4.
-Sale, display, preparation and storage shall be conducted completely within an enclosed building and no more than 20 percent of the floor area shall be devoted to storage.
-5. Neighborhood commercial uses shall be limited to an intensity of less than or equal to 1.0 floor area ratio.
-Policy 1.1.6 Residential use classifications provide locations for dwelling units at low, medium and high density within the designated urban development areas as defined within this Comprehensive Plan.
-Public, charter and private elementary and middle schools are permitted within the Residential-Low, Residential- Medium and Residential-High Density land use classifications.
-Commercial use classifications provide areas for the sale, rental and distribution of products or performance of services to the general public.
-Additionally, public, charter and private elementary, middle and high schools are an allowable use in commercial land use classifications.
-Industrial use classifications provide areas used for the manufacturing, assembly, processing and storage of products.
-In addition, public, charter and private schools teaching industrial arts curriculums shall be an allowable use in the industrial land use classifications.
-Policy 1.1.7 The City shall require the location of public, charter and private school sites to be consistent with the following criteria: 1.
-The proposed school location shall be compatible with present and projected use of adjacent property.
-2. Adequate public facilities and services are or will be available concurrent with the development of the school.
-3. There are no significant environmental constraints that would preclude development of an educational facility on the site.
-4. There will be no adverse impacts on archeological or historic sites or structures listed on the State of Florida Historic Master Site File, which are located on the site.
-5. The proposed location is well drained and soils are suitable for development or are adequate for development and outdoor educational purposes with drainage improvements.
-6. The proposed site can accommodate required parking and circulation of vehicles on the site, and 7.
-Where feasible, the proposed site is so located to allow of co-location with parks, libraries and community centers.
-Policy 1.1.8 The City shall require the development of public, charter and private school sites to be consistent with the following standards: All schools shall be located on roadways functionally classified within the Comprehensive Plan, which have sufficient capacity to carry traffic to be generated by the school and are suitable for high volume traffic during evening and special events as determined by generally acceptable traffic engineering standards.
+- 1. The proposed school location shall be compatible with present and projected use of adjacent property; - 2.
+Adequate public facilities and services are, or will be available concurrent with the development of the school; - 3.
+There are no significant environmental constraints that would preclude development of an educational facility on the site; - There will be no adverse impacts on archaeological or historic sites or 4. structures listed on the State of Florida Historic Master Site File, which are located on the site: - 5.
+The proposed location is well drained and soils are suitable for development or are adaptable for development and outdoor educational purposes with drainage improvements; - 6.
+The proposed site can accommodate the required parking and circulation of vehicles on the site; and - 7.
+Where feasible, the proposed site is so located to allow for co-location with parks, libraries and community centers.

+Policy I.1.8 The City shall require the development of public, private and charter school sites to be consistent with the following standards: